-- 1. Locate Slot 1 and the four attachment studs on the motherboard. - To position the mechanism, orient it as shown in figure.
+- 1. Locate Slot 1 and the four attachment holes on the motherboard. - 2.
+To position the mechanism, orient it as shown in figure.
 The tab on the connector fits into a notch in the base of the mechanism.
+Press down on the studs until it is firmly seated in attachment holes.
 When properly seated, the base of the mechanism is flush with the motherboard.